kellyzen/Authoring-System/README.md

 - The following frameworks were used to develop the system's user interface:

-	- Bootstrap was used for styling and provided pre-built components such as pop-up modals, accordions, and tooltips.
+	- Bootstrap was used for styling and allowed the usage of pre-built components such as pop-up modals, accordions, and tooltips.
 	- jQuery was used for event handling, animation, AJAX requests, and displaying popup messages or notifications with the .jGrowl plugin.